Pungyeon/clean-go-article/README.md

 #### Function Signatures

 Creating a good function naming structure makes it easier to read and understand the intent of the code.
 As we saw above, making our functions shorter helps us understand the function's logic.
 The last part of cleaning our functions involves understanding the context of the function input.
 With this comes another easy-to-follow rule: <strong>Function signatures should only contain one or two input parameters</strong>.
 In certain exceptional cases, three can be acceptable, but this is where we should start considering a refactor.
 Much like the rule that our functions should only be 5&ndash;8 lines long, this can seem quite extreme at first.
-However, I feel that this rule is much easier to prove.
+However, I feel that this rule is much easier to justify.

 Take the following function from RabbitMQ's introduction tutorial to its Go library: